Day Two: Llegada: Arrival

 Wherever you are reading these words, I offer this as an invitation.
 Let yourself arrive here.
 Notice the surface beneath you.
 Notice your breath.
 Let the moment widen without needing it to mean something yet.

 That first night in Loreto, I fell asleep to the sound of distant waves.
 The room was still unpacked.
 The days ahead were unplanned.
-And for the first time in longer than I could remember, that openness felt like permission rather than threat.
+And for the first time in longer than I could remember, that openness felt like permission rather than a threat.

 Llegada.
 Arrival.
 The doorway through which everything else enters.